 Find out how we can help your business this end of financial year Learn More

-A contractor is normally someone responsible for the day-to-day running of their own business.
-They will use their own processes and equipment to complete their work, negotiate their own fees and are generally contracted for a specific purpose.
-They can often set up their own working hours and other arrangements.
-They may also work for a variety of clients at one time.
+In Australia, a contractor typically manages the day-to-day operations of their own business.
+They use their own processes and equipment, negotiate fees independently, and are often contracted for specific projects.
+Contractors have the flexibility to set their working hours and may work for multiple clients simultaneously.

 To work out whether a worker is an employee or contractor you need to look at the complete working arrangement, including the specific terms and conditions under which the work is performed.
 The ATO for example will generally consider all of the following factors together: